ananyaChokhany/InteractiveVisualisation/README.md

 1. Downaload the files from this repository
 2. Open the file titled index.html with a live server - you should see the same results as the web page.

-Interactive elements-

-1. Dropdown filter in all verses - allows you to choose how many categories you want to see
-2. Line 3 and line 4 of verse 2 shows an indepth view into the business and medical category respectively
-3. Hovering over the data in verses 2 line 3 and line 4 shows you the names of categories
-4. clicking on a dot in verse 3 highlights that dot and makes the other dots opaque.